Attainable housing in West Parry Sound (MZO)

 You want to get attainable house, but will not allow me to sever an acre to sell for someone to build on because your minimum size is1.2 hectare.
 My proposed building site is much larger than any other property on Mutton Lake rd.
 How can people build if they cant find a picece of property?

-Glen Totman asked almost 2 years ago
+Glen Totman asked over 2 years ago

 Thank you for your comments.
 Seguin's Official Plan has minimum lot sizes in the Rural area to preserve and maintain the rural character.
 The intent is to avoid lot creation which transforms the rural landscape.
 The MZO proposes to provide housing with higher densities, removing the pressure to significantly alter the rural landscape while still providing necessary, affordable housing opportunities.